arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/JSF_get_admin_sleep.md

 @startDocuBlock JSF_get_admin_sleep
-@brief Suspend the execution for a specified duration before returnig
+@brief Suspend the execution for a specified duration before returning

 @RESTHEADER{GET /_admin/sleep, Sleep for a specified amount of seconds}

-@RESTQUERYPARAMETERS
+@RESTURLPARAMETERS

 @RESTURLPARAM{duration,integer,required}
 wait `duration` seconds until the reply is sent.